 - if you have any you could try sprinkling over some nigella seeds for a musky, oniony sort of taste

-- In a medium-sized bowl mix the flour, baking powder, cooking salt, the water and a tbsp olive oil – initially with a spoon, then with your hands.
+- In a medium-sized bowl mix the flour, baking powder, cooking salt, sumac, the water and a tbsp olive oil – initially with a spoon, then with your hands.
 If it seems really too stiff to stay together as a ball add water cautiously – one tablespoon at a time.

 - Knead it (or, as I say above, more just ‘form’ it into a ball) on a floured surface to get it smooth (three or four minutes, max).

 - Return to the bowl and cover with a damp cloth, or cling film.
-Set aside for about ten minutes (you can make the dough some hours, or even the day, before).
+Set aside for about ten minutes (or you can make the dough some hours, or even the day, before).

-- Divide it into four (or make eight smaller ones), and roll out as thinly as you can, just a couple of mm.
+- Divide it into eight, and roll out as thinly as you can, just a couple of mm.

-- Get your ribbed griddle (or if you don’t have one, use a big frying pan).
+- Get your ribbed griddle (or if you don’t have one, use a big frying pan) oiled and hot.

-- Mix the rest of the olive oil with the sumac – brush over, and put brushed side down on the griddle.
+- Brush the first flatbread with olive oil, and put it, brushed side down, on the griddle.
 Cook a minute or two – until the bread begins to bubble and brown (if get them just a little charred they will be crispy) – and then turn.
-Brush with the rest of the oil, and sprinkle over some textured salt, and, if you are using, some nigella seeds.
+Brush with more oil, and sprinkle over some textured salt, and, if you are using, some nigella seeds.

 - Serve immediately, or wrap in clean tea towels and keep warm for up to ten minutes.